YaaSSDD/MyNmap/readme.md

-# MyNmap is script for read file content IP and automatic start nmap command
+# MyNmap is script for read file content IP and automatic start nmap command on several IP

 ## Getting started